Anatomy™- Advanced Biomechanics and Mind-Movement Integration

 can be used.
 Spiral training is commonly taught in Chen Style tai chi basic exercises.
 The exact Spiral Anatomy™ biomechanics can be trained as a backwards bicycling motion that starts in the sacrum and moves through every vertebra, joint, and muscle.
 Susan Matthews considers this her signature contribution to the body of tai chi knowledge.
 This motion allows beautiful integration around the zhong ding (central equilibrium line) and energetically around a complex and sophisticated dantien.
 Physical stress, muscle tension, pain, compression in the joints, compression of internal organs, reduced blood and lymph circulation can all be alleviated by understanding how the physical structure can spiral out of shape from tension.
 With education, time and practice the structure can be spiraled open and into balance.
 This open, relaxed structure is required for maximum relaxation and qi flow.

 I have been fortunate to train with Master George Xu for the last 20 years.
 George gives us most of this internal information that I have blended with Western biomedical sciences.
-Several dvds are available for further study.
+Several videos are available for further study.
 Complete Practice is a popular one.

 Xu Complete Practice: Dantien Gong, Power Stretching, and Spiral Training is the perfect training set to practice every day with George.
 Follow